 MU Exclusive Beamforming Report field

+The MU Exclusive Beamforming Report field is used by the VHT Compressed Beamforming report (see VHT Compressed Beamforming frame format) to carry explicit feedback information in the form of delta SNRs for use by a transmit MU beamformer to determine steering matrices Q, as described in 9.29.3 (Explicit feedback beamforming)(#4954) and 20.3.12.3 (Explicit feedback beamforming).

-VHT Compressed Beamforming frame formatThe MU Exclusive Beamforming Report field is included in the VHT Compressed Beamforming frame if the Feedback Type subfield in the VHT MIMO Control field indicates MU (see VHT MIMO Control field).
+The size of the MU Exclusive Beamforming Report field depends on the values in the VHT MIMO Control field.
+The MU Exclusive Beamforming Report field contains MU Exclusive Beamforming Report information or successive (possibly zero-length) portions of this in the case of a segmented VHT Compressed Beamforming report (see 9.31.5).
+The MU Exclusive Beamforming Report information is included in the VHT Compressed Beamforming report if the Feedback Type subfield in the VHT MIMO Control field indicates MU (see VHT MIMO Control field).

-The format of the MU Exclusive Beamforming Report field is shown in Table 8-53h (MU Exclusive Beamforming Report field) and consists of Delta SNR subfields for each space-time stream (1 to Nc) of a subset of the subcarriers spaced apart, where is signaled in the Grouping subfield of the VHT MIMO Control field, starting from the lowest frequency subcarrier and continuing to the highest frequency subcarrier.
+The MU Exclusive Beamforming Report information consists of Delta SNR subfields for each space-time stream (1 to Nc) of a subset of the subcarriers spaced apart, where is signaled in the Grouping subfield of the VHT MIMO Control field, starting from the lowest frequency subcarrier and continuing to the highest frequency subcarrier.
 The subset of subcarriers included is determined by the values of the Channel Width and Grouping subfields of the VHT MIMO Control field as listed in Number of subcarriers and subcarrier mapping .
 For each subcarrier included, the deviation in dB of the SNR of that subcarrier for each column of V relative to the average SNR of the corresponding space-time stream is computed using

 .